Tech companies built infrastructure for billions to view the Winter Olympics

 The Winter Olympics in Pyeongchang, South Korea will begin tonight, and by the time they’re done, more than 4 billion people will likely have watch the various athletic events.
+Technology is integrated into the show, including the dazzling lighting effects in the Opening Ceremony as well as the 1,200 “shooting star” drones that Intel used to create aerial images such as the Olympic rings.

 Alibaba is providing the cloud service and e-commerce for the Olympics, and it is sending several hundred employees to South Korea to handle the operations.
 The effort is a dry run for China’s turn hosting the Winter Olympics in 2022.
 And Atos, a French information technology company, handles the IT for the event.
 Atos has moved all of the critical IT systems for the Olympics to the cloud — a first for the Olympics as cloud computing has become the most efficient way to distribute digital entertainment.